Secure VPN Solution

 “In the insurance industry, we’re high-uptime and need to minimize user disruption during technology upgrades,” says Brethren Operations Manager Tom Harley. ”Data Networks is truly attentive to our needs with regards to this and all other areas.
 Additionally, we greatly appreciate Data Networks’ ability to transfer an existing configuration, such as our SSL VPN settings, to a new solution, without having to reinvent the wheel.”

-Click here to view the PDF version of the Delivering Secure and Compliant VPN Technology at Brethren Mutual Insurance Company case study.
+Click here to view the PDF version of the Secure VPN Solution case study.